Film capacitor manufacturer

 Electrocube acquired Bishop Electronics, a privately held manufacturer of custom and standard film capacitors previously located in Pico Rivera, CA. Today, Bishop operations are located at Electrocube’s manufacturing facilities in Pomona, CA.

-Since 1977, Bishop Electronics specialized in standard and custom precision film capacitors for tolerances from 1% to 20% and high-end audio capacitors.
+Bishop Electronics was founded by William Bishop and James Bowman in 1977 -- valuable members of the capacitor industry since the early 1960's.
+Bishop Electronics specialized in standard and custom precision film capacitors for tolerances from 1% to 20% and high-end audio capacitors.
 The company positioned itself as a “capacitor problem-solver” for design engineers and a diversity of global industries.

 Electrocube now manufactures the Bishop Electronics brand of wound, dielectric film, extended foil film capacitors.
 Construction includes metalized film, and foil and film capacitors with tin-coated or copper-clad steel leads.